 Somers use institutional quality managers to manage specific sleeves of our assets.
-All investment managers are subject to investment guidelines which have been mutually agreed and the oversight of the Somers' senior management and Board of Directors.
+All investment managers are subject to investment guidelines which have been mutually agreed and the oversight of the Somers' senior management, including the Chief Investment Officer, and Board of Directors.